Initial volume coming Fall 2026

 “I am delighted to welcome back this series that embraces the South’s diversity,” said Ravenel.

-Robin Miura, Blair’s Editorial Director, will edit the series.
+Robin Miura, Blair’s Editorial Director, is the editor of the series.
 “I’m honored and excited to edit a series that I spent so many years reading and admiring.
 The chance to revive it feels like a full-circle moment for my editorial career.”